streetpea/chiaki-ng/docs/setup/automation.md

                 3. Open your script at: `/home/deck/.var/app/re.chiaki.Chiaki4deck/config/Chiaki/Chiaki-launcher.sh` and try to run each command individually to see what's causing your problem.

+                4. Check your current router settings, ensure UPnP is enabled, alongisde ports UDP 987, TCP/UDP 9295, UDP 9296-9297

-                4. If issues persist with this and `chiaki4deck` launches fine regularly via the application link, just not the automation, feel free to reach out.
+                5. If issues persist with this and `chiaki4deck` launches fine regularly via the application link, just not the automation, feel free to reach out.
 If you think the documentation itself needs to be updated click the :material-heart-broken: underneath "Was this page helpful?" and open the feedback form for this page.
 If you just need help, you can reach me via [Reddit](https://www.reddit.com/message/compose/?to=Street_Pea_6693){target="_blank" rel="noopener"} or [email](mailto:streetpea@proton.me)

             === "Error in stream window"